RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

-But if we did that on a Hadoop data set, we would get:
+What happens if we do this on a Hadoop data set?

 ```r